 Okaihau to Horeke is the most remote part of the trail.
 On this section you will initially ride beside the road and then head steeply down a series of hairpins to the Utakura Valley.
 Here you ride alongside swiftly flowing streams, across a ford and beside the river.
 After this is probably the most spectacular section – a 1 km board walk ride through the mangrove estuary.
 The last 3 kms are shared with the road as you finish towards Horeke and the Mangungu Mission House.
 Please also be aware the cell phone coverage can be very patchy on this section of the trail.

-Transport on the Twin Coast Cycle Trail
+Transport and bike hire on the Twin Coast Cycle Trail